lornebb/LABB_MS2/README.md

 ### Acknowledgements

-* I received inspiration for this project from my brother, who just happened to ask teh right question at the right time, as always.
+* I received inspiration for this project from my brother, who just happened to ask the right question at the right time, as always.